fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-_Adaptive Load Scheduler_ adapts the accepted token rate based on deviation of signal from the setpoint.
+The _Adaptive Load Scheduler_ adjusts the accepted token rate based on the deviation of the input signal from the setpoint..

 <dl>
 <dt>alerter_parameters</dt>